LunarWatcher/se-data-dump-transformer/README.md

 ## Background

 This section contains background on why this project exists.
-If you know and/or don't care, skip to the next section.
+If you know and/or don't care, feel free to skip to the next section.

 In June 2023, Stack Exchange [briefly cancelled the data dump](https://meta.stackexchange.com/q/389922/332043), and backpedalled after a significant amount of backlash from the community.
 The status-quo of uploads to archive.org was restored.
 In the slightly more than a year between June 2023 and July 2024, it looked like they were staying off that path.
 Notably, they made a [logical shift to the _exact_ dates involved in the upload](https://meta.stackexchange.com/q/398279/) to deal with archive.org being slow.
 In December 2023, they [announced a delay in the upload](https://meta.stackexchange.com/q/395197/) likely to avoid speculation that another cancellation was happening.